Demographics of Qatar: Arabic

+English

 English is the de facto second language of Qatar, and is very commonly used in business.
 Because of Qatar's varied ethnic landscape, English has been recognized as the most convenient medium for people of different backgrounds to communicate with each other.
 The history of English use in the country dates back to the mid-19th and early 20th centuries when the British Empire would frequently draft treaties and agreements with the emirates of the Persian Gulf.
 One such treaty was the 1916 protectorate treaty signed between Abdullah bin Jassim Al Thani and the British representative Percy Cox, under which Qatar would be placed under British administration in exchange for protection.
 Another agreement drafted in English came in 1932 and was signed between the Qatari government and the Anglo-Persian Oil Company.
 These agreements were mainly facilitated by foreign interpreters due to neither party possessing the required language skills for such complex arrangements.
 For instance, a translator and native Arabic speaker named A. A. Hilmy interpreted the 1932 agreement for Qatar.

+French

+Despite Qatar's population comprising only 1% French speakers, the country was admitted to the Organisation Internationale de la Francophonie as an associate member in 2012.
+It was not required to join as an observer state prior to its full admittance.